Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Our Approach

 \section{Our Approach}

-IC requires paired examples of images and captions ($\mathbb{I}$, $\mathbb{C}$), where $c \in \mathbb{C}$ correspond to tokens in a caption ($c_1, c_2, ..., c_m$).
-Under this paradigm, end-to-end model training tries to perform a match between the semantic concepts present in $\mathbb{I}$ and $\mathbb{C}$, starting from image, region, and object level features and mapping them to various $c_i$s.
-In contrast, our model bridges the semantic gap by introducing a compositional skeleton in between, which breaks down the task of $f_{\theta}: {\mathbb{I} \rightarrow \mathbb{C}}$ into two tasks $f_{\theta}: {\mathbb{I} \rightarrow \mathbb{S}}$ and $f_{\phi}: {\mathbb{I, S} \rightarrow \mathbb{C}}$.
-We observe that this decoupling improves performance by denoising semantic content prediction when using large, rich alt-text--based datasets for training, such as Conceptual Captions~\cite{DBLP:conf/acl/SoricutDSG18} (CC).
-An overview of the interactions between the two stages is presented in Fig.~\ref{fig:intro}.
+IC requires paired examples of images and captions ($\mathbb{I}$, $\mathbb{C}$), where $c \in \mathbb{C}$ correspond to tokens in a caption ($c_1, c_2, ..., c_m$), which are often expensive to gather.
+Under this paradigm, end-to-end model training attempts to perform a match between the semantic concepts present in $\mathbb{I}$ and $\mathbb{C}$, starting from image, region, and object level features and mapping them to various $c_i$s.
+In contrast, our approach uses intermediate skeletons as an effective way to leverage noisy, uncurated alt-text based captions to train a model to generate more visually informative captions.
+An overview of both the stages is presented in Fig.~\ref{fig:intro}.